Spyderisk/system-modeller/LICENSES/README.md

 Spyderisk uses the JSPlumb library, which is dual-licensed under MIT and GPLv2, and we choose to use it under the MIT license so there is no conflict.

-... and Maybe.
+... and also *Maybe*, perhaps.

+Unlike version 2, the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) is
-The GPLv3 is compatible with Apache 2.0, but only in one direction.
-After the two codebases are combined, the result can only be distributed under the GPL (again, there is some nuance but this is approximately correct.)
-In the theoretical case of a significant piece of third party software only being available under the GPLv3, AGPLv3 or LGPLv3, then the whole of Spyderisk would be distributed under the GPL terms.
+compatible with Apache 2.0, **but only in one direction**.
+After codebases under these two licenses are combined, the combined result can only be distributed under the GPLv3 (again, there are some additional but this is approximately correct.)
+In the theoretical case where the Spyderisk Project decided to mix its code with a significant piece of third party software which is only available under the GPLv3, AGPLv3 or LGPLv3, then the whole of Spyderisk (when compiled) could only be distributed under the GPLv3 terms.

 That is certainly possible, but it would be a big change and not what was intended at the time Spyderisk was placed under Open Source licences by our generous founding donor, the University of Southampton.
 In that unexpected case, we might even consider re-licensing to GPLv3.

-Until that time, we will review very carefully any proposed imports of GPL code into the tree.
+Until that time, we will review very carefully any proposed imports of GPLv3 code into the tree.
 We're not saying "no", but we will be cautious.